KareemEltemsah/KareemEltemsah/README.md

 <h1 align="left">Hi there 👋, my name is Kareem Eltemsah</h1>
-<h3 align="left">Software engineer and Flutter Developer with 1.5 year experience in mobile applications.
+<h3 align="left">Software engineer and Flutter Developer with 1.5 year experience in mobile applications. </br>
-With a passion for learning more technologies and keeping my knowledge always up to date.
+With a passion for learning more technologies and keeping my knowledge always up to date.</br>
 Seeking an opportunity to gain more experience and optimize my software engineering skills.
 </h3>